yanhuata/DS504CS586-S21/project1/README.md

         b.
 Proof of unbiased estimator (5)
         c.
 Correct proof (5)
      3. Evaluation & Results (30):
      	a.
-Results of estimation (10)
+Results from a validation set (15)
 	b.
-Validate that the estimator is unbiased using real data (10)
-        c.
-Explore different settings (like size sample group) (10)
+Results from the entire id space (15)
      4. Conclusion (10)